 NJ TRANSIT is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis of race, color, national origin, or disability as provided by Title VI of the Civil Rights Act of 1964, as amended, and the Americans with Disabilities Act.

-The Executive Director, senior management, and all supervisors and employees share the responsibility for carrying out NJ TRANSIT's commitment to Title VI.
-NJ TRANSIT's Office of Civil Rights is responsible for ensuring accountability in this commitment, in partnership with all parts of the organization that have responsibilities related to Title VI.
-Also, NJ TRANSIT's Office of Civil Rights coordinates internally with all appropriate offices in the investigation of Title VI complaints through the complaint procedures process, and responds to requests for additional information about NJ TRANSIT's Title VI Program.
+NJ TRANSIT's Executive Director, senior management, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT's commitment to Title VI.
+NJ TRANSIT Office of Civil Rights ensures accountability in this commitment, and supports all parts of the organization in meeting their respective Title VI obligations.
+NJ TRANSIT Office of Civil Rights coordinates internally with all appropriate offices in the investigation of Title VI complaints, and takes a lead role in responding to requests for information about NJ TRANSIT's Title VI Program obligations and operations.

 If you wish to file a complaint of discrimination with NJ TRANSIT under Title VI (race, color or national origin), the ADA (disability), and/or other categories protected under the New Jersey Law Against Discrimination, please contact NJ TRANSIT Customer Service at 973.275.5555, or use our online form.